DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ```

 ---

-### ReplicaSets
+### Replica Sets
-Ok, now we've got a Pod running, maybe two.
-But if one dies, it died.
-No one will take care of recreation.
+Ok, now we've got a POD running, maybe two.
+But if one dies, it dies.
+No one will take care of recreating it.
-And there's no declarative way of scaling pods (we only used the imperative way by now.)
+And there's no declarative way of scaling PODs (we only used the imperative way by now.)
-So, there's an object called `ReplicaSet` which manages or Pods, takes care of recreation and the correct scaling.
+So, there's an object called `ReplicaSet` which manages our PODs, takes care of recreation and the correct scaling.

 ---

 Let's create a ReplicaSet using our Docker Image:
 ```yaml
 apiVersion: extensions/v1beta1